henrysteinitz/lr_tensors/readme.md

 computable [1], they often diverge from the optimal update direction.
 For example, in deep fully-connected networks, gradient signals tend to vanish to 0 or diverge to infinity in early layers.[4]
-As a result, it is widely agreed that clipping gradient signals at a maximum value improves learning.
-This suggests that, more generally, tailoring our optimizatation algorithm to each model parameter may improve learning rate and overall convergance.
+As a result, it is widely agreed that clipping gradient signals at a maximum value increases the liklihood of SGD convergence.
+This suggests that, more generally, tailoring our optimizatation algorithm to each model parameter may improve learning.

 This work is closely related to recent developments in meta-learning.
 Bengio et al. (1992) proposes meta-learning of local update functions without references to